ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

     - Works out of the box for rust development without having to install any plugins
     - Experimental and in alpha stage
 - **Helix**
-    - It the same vein as Lapce but for use inside the terminal
+    - It is the same vein as Lapce but for use inside the terminal

 #### Advance
 - **VIM**
     - Vim is a highly configurable and powerful text editor which gives its user the most efficient way to edit text regardless of the size, language and format
-    - Vim is shipped in most linux distribution and it is a bare minimal configuration
+    - Vim is shipped in most Linux distributions and it is a bare minimal configuration
     - Unlike Clion or VSCode which has a built-in way to install a plugin, in Vim, to be able to install a plugin you need to install a plugin manager first.
       [Vimawesome](https://vimawesome.com/) is an excellent resource for finding Vim plugins and instructions on how to install plugins for each different plugin manager.
       We recommend you to use [vim-plug](https://github.com/junegunn/vim-plug) for the plugin manager.